rbouadjenek/deakin-ai-challenge2021/README.md

 - The 2nd Place receives a prize of AUDXYZ.
 - The 3rd Place receives a prize of AUDXYZ.

-In order to be eligible for any award, the semi-finalists are required to submit the code and solution report (4 pages) to the organizers by the stipulated deadline using [easychair](https://easychair.org/conferences/?conf=deakinsimpsonschallenge2021).
+In order to be eligible for any award, the semi-finalists are required to submit a report, which describes the solution and contains the Github link to the repo of the solution by the stipulated deadline  (4 pages, using the [Master Article Template – LaTeX](https://www.overleaf.com/latex/templates/acm-conference-proceedings-master-template/pnrfvrrdbfwt), with the “sigconf” option).
+Please use the following [easychair link](https://easychair.org/conferences/?conf=deakinsimpsonschallenge2021) to submit your report.
 The submitted codes and reports may be inspected to check the validity of the solution.
 The reports will eventually be made publicly available on the website.

 The complete list of sponsors includes:
 - XYZ.